flixlix/power-flow-card-plus/README.md

 <br/>

 > ⚠️ Version 0.1 introduced the UI Editor.
 This Editor is currently incompatible with Card Mod.
 I created a PR to fix this issue, but it hasn't been merged yet.
-[PR #277](https://github.com/thomasloven/lovelace-card-mod/pull/277).
+Here is the [PR #277](https://github.com/thomasloven/lovelace-card-mod/pull/277).
 If you want to use the UI Editor, please remove Card Mod and any Plugins that use Card Mod for this card **(.... for now)**.

 ### Options